Redesigning a Financial Statement Builder

 Overly complex UI: A single interface attempted to support multiple goals, creating friction and confusion.

-Lack of scalability: We needed to add new capabilities, but the existing design couldn’t naturally expand to accommodate them.
+Lack of scalability: New capabilities were needed, but the existing design couldn’t naturally expand to accommodate them.

 Original UI